DC 7345Digestive System38 CFR § 4.114

 A 0% rating requires: Previous history of liver disease, currently asymptomatic.
 A 100% rating requires: Progressive chronic liver disease requiring use of both parenteral antiviral therapy (direct antiviral agents), and parenteral immunomodulatory therapy (interferon and other); and for six months following discontinuance of treatment.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Chronic liver disease without cirrhosis qualify for TDIU (Total Disability Individual Unemployability)?
+Can Chronic liver disease without cirrhosis qualify for TDIU?

-What evidence do I need to establish service connection for Chronic liver disease without cirrhosis?
+What evidence supports a higher rating for Chronic liver disease without cirrhosis?

-What is the C&P exam like for Chronic liver disease without cirrhosis?
+What happens at the C&P exam for Chronic liver disease without cirrhosis?

 Get a Personalized Rating Analysis